WHO WE ARE AND WHAT WE DO

 A cookie is a small file of letters and numbers that we store on your browser or the hard drive of your computer if you agree.
 Cookies contain information that is transferred to your computer’s hard drive.

 We use the following cookies:

 - Strictly necessary cookies.
-These are cookies that are required for the operation of our website.
-They include, for example, cookies that enable you to log into secure areas of our website, use a online service or make use of e-billing services.
+These are cookies that are required for the operation of our Platform.
+They include, for example, cookies that enable you to log into secure areas of our Platform, use an online service or make use of e-billing services.

 You can find more information about the individual cookies we use and the purposes for which we use them in the table below:

 |Used by Cloudflare to identify trusted web traffic